SAP-samples/teched2025-DT261/exercises/ex01/README.md

 2. Press **Ctrl+1** to start the content assist and double-click on the proposal to add the appropriate code in the behavior implementation class `ZBP_DT261R_EXT_SHOPTP_###`.

 3. Add the following code into the implementation of the method `ZZ_setOverallStatus`.
-Do not forget to replace all occurences of `###` with your group number.
+Do not forget to replace all occurrences of `###` with your group number.

    > The code first performs a read request using EML using the key fields of our RAP BO that are provided by the framework an reads the data of all affected
    > orders.
-In the following loop statement it is checked whether the price exceeds a certain threshould (1000 EUR) and depending on the price the order is
+In the following loop statement it is checked whether the price exceeds a certain threshold (1000 EUR) and depending on the price the order is
-   > either autmatically approved or is awaiting an approval.
+   > either automatically approved or is awaiting an approval.
    > The price for a product is read from an CDS view and the instance of the RAP BO is modified accordingly.

    <pre lang="ABAP">